Caleb-o/esolang/spec/spec.md

 Note: *To create an array, an index and type annotation is required.
 Arrays will be bounds checked and will throw an error if indexing out of bounds.
 This can be done at compile-time since we know the size.*

 * Type properties/procedures over native procedures
+	* Reasoning: It is a much nicer and cleaner syntax.
+The old native calls just would not work with the new style/flow.
 ```
 # Old
 str ' ' @str_split